GreyGnome/KivyDnD/README.md

 # KivyDnD
-NOTE: Version 0.3 brought some file rearrangement.
-Check the examples for the new directory name and usage.
+NOTE: Version 0.4 will bring a philosophical and technical change to the deepcopy of widgets during a copy-and-drag operation.
+See the Release Notes for more information.

-Python library for the Kivy framework that enables drag-n-drop of widgets.
+KivyDnD is a Python library for the Kivy framework that enables drag-n-drop of widgets.
 Source code is here: https://github.com/GreyGnome/KivyDnD .

 This work is an update of Pavel Kostelnik's master thesis code found on: